 Essential tremor

-A doctor may recommend using this medication either as needed or all the time, depending on a person’s situation.
+A doctor may recommend using this medication as needed or all the time, depending on a person’s situation.

-There are three types of beta receptor:
+There are three types of beta receptors:

 • beta-1 (B1) receptors, which occur mainly in the heart and regulate cardiac activity